State-of-the-Art Measurement Analysis Software, Training and Consulting Services

 Course Outline

 This outline applies to a 3-day course of instruction presented by Integrated Sciences Group.
 This course covers the principles of measurement decision risk analysis and provides hands-on training in the use of ISG's AccuracyRatio software.
 A course segment is devoted to discussion of specific analysis problems relevant to the students' workplace.
-Click class schedule for our 2008 open-enrollment training locations and dates.
+Click class schedule for our current open-enrollment training locations and dates.

 Course Objectives